 The Committee evaluates the Chief Executive Officer's compensation annually.
 The primary standards which the Committee considers with regard to the Chief Executive Officer's compensation are substantially the same as those described with regard to executive officers in general.
+The Committee wished to reward the Chief Executive Officer with a one-time cash payment for his success in conceiving of MediTek and negotiating its successful sale.
 Further, the Committee assesses past performance, ability to deliver predicted results and expectation of further contributions to the Company.

 The Committee believes that the Company has prospered under Mr. Mendelson's leadership.
-Specifically, the Company has expanded its aerospace product line while restructuring its aerospace operations, and has successfully entered a new, profitable line of business, which has grown substantially since its commencement.
+Specifically, the Company has expanded its aerospace product line while restructuring its aerospace operations, and successfully entered and sold a new, profitable line of business, which grew substantially since its commencement.